 Illustration: Ariel Davis

 Still, some of these features might seem a little confusing, especially to those new to mixing and mastering their music.
-This article will provide a brief introduction to the new features, and help budding engineers decide which option is right for them.
-Let’s begin by highlighting the features that are shared between both plugins as part of the Ozone 8 + Neutron 2 Advanced bundle.
+This article will provide a brief introduction to the new features and help budding engineers decide which option is right for them.
+Let’s begin by highlighting the features that are shared between both plugins as part of the Ozone 8 and Neutron 2 Advanced bundle.